Jira Enterprise Scale Assessment Tool

 - Assessing each metric based on the expertise that Atlassian has with migrating large customers to cloud

-Please allow this plugin to collect data for at least three days (ideally a week) before exporting.
+Allow this app to collect data for at least three days (ideally a week) before exporting.

-Collected metrics and detailed data shape information is can be exported to share with Atlassian teams by creating a Support Zip.
+Collected metrics and detailed data shape information can be exported to share with Atlassian teams by creating a support zip.
 You need to be a Jira administrator to do this.
+Learn more about creating a support zip

 To export collected data:

-- Go to > System > Troubleshooting and support tools (under System support)
+- Go to Administration > System > Troubleshooting and support tools (under System support)

 - Select Create support zip.